Updated May 2018

-After an applicant has chosen your bid as the most cost-effective for one or more of the services requested on an FCC Form 470 and/or Request for Proposal (RFP), you can assist the applicant with the remainder of the application process.
+After an applicant has chosen your bid as the most cost-effective service offering for one or more of the services requested on an FCC Form 470 and/or request for proposal (RFP), you can assist the applicant with the remainder of the application process.

 Applicants can receive services under tariff or a month-to-month arrangement where a contract is not necessary.
 They can also sign a contract for one or more years, or a contract with voluntary extensions.

 - If a contract is signed, the services provided under that contract are considered contracted services, even if they are provided under tariff or on a month-to-month basis.

 - Applicants and service providers must have a contract or legally binding agreement in place for contracted services before an FCC Form 471 is filed.

 - Eligible products and services that fall under the Internal Connections and Basic Maintenance of Internal Connections service types are usually provided under contract, and not under month-to-month or tariff arrangements.